A symmetry-protected topological optical lattice clock: A spectroscopic probe of the topological phase transition

-We sketch the schematics of the protocol to measure $\mathcal{W}_\text{SSH}$ in \fig{phase}-(a): first, we prepare the atoms in the $g$ internal level, each in a Wannier-Stark eigenstate.
+We sketch the schematics of the $\mathcal{W}_\text{SSH}$ measurement protocol in \fig{phase}-(a): first, we prepare the atoms in the $g$ internal level, each in a Wannier-Stark eigenstate.
 Similar to Rabi spectroscopy, we illuminate the atoms for time $t$.
 However, in our case, to implement the SSH model, we turn both laser tones on, and drive the carrier and sideband transitions \emph{simultaneously} on resonance, namely, $\delta=\delta_t=0$.
-At the end of the time evolution, instead of measuring the excitation fraction directly, we need to measure the total sideband coherence, $I_y$, along a quadrature perpendicular to the already applied sideband tone.
-The latter can be measured by suddenly turning off the carrier drive while keeping the sideband drive on, for the specific time required to drive a sideband $\pi/2-$pulse, $U^{m_1}_\text{RGF}=\exp{\left[-\im\frac{\pi}{2}\left(\sum_l \hat I^x_l\right)\right]}$, followed by measuring total excited and ground state populations $n_{e/g}\equiv\braket{\hat n_{e/g}}=\sum_l\braket{\hat n_{l,e/g}}$, and thus obtain $S_z$.
+At the end of the time evolution, instead of measuring the excitation fraction directly, we need to measure the total sideband coherence, $I_y$, along a quadrature perpendicular to the already-applied sideband tone.
+The latter can be measured by suddenly turning off the carrier drive while keeping the sideband drive on, for the specific time required to drive a sideband $\pi/2-$pulse, $U^{m_1}_\text{RGF}=\exp{\left[-\im\frac{\pi}{2}\left(\sum_l \hat I^x_l\right)\right]}$, followed by measuring total excited and ground state populations $n_{e/g}\equiv\braket{\hat n_{e/g}}=\sum_l\braket{\hat n_{l,e/g}}$ to obtain $S_z$.

-By measuring the sideband coherence $I_y$, we can in fact measure the current of the SSH model given by the rate of change of the wavefunction displacement: where the displacement is given by $\hat x= a_L\sum_ll(\hat n_{le}+\hat n_{lg})$.
+By measuring the sideband coherence $I_y$, we can in fact measure the current in the SSH chain given by the rate of change of the wavefunction displacement: where the displacement is $\hat x= a_L\sum_ll(\hat n_{le}+\hat n_{lg})$.
 A similar protocol was performed in quantum gas microscopes to measure currents with single-site resolution\cite{imperto24prl}.

 To probe the topological phase transition, one has to repeat this protocol and measure $I_y(t)$ at different time $t$ to obtain its time integral.
 When weighted by $\Omega_B$, we obtain the displacement of the atomic wavefunction from its initial location, $x(T)$: